AppsFlyer/pronto/README.md

 In any case, handling of overflows is left to the user.

 #### Message types
-When calling `defproto`, the macro will also find all message types on which the class depends, and generate specialized wrapper types for them as well, so you do not have to call `defproto` recursively yourselves.
+When calling `defmapper`, the macro will also find all message types on which the class depends, and generate specialized wrapper types for them as well, so you do not have to call `defmapper` recursively yourselves.

 When reading a field whose type is a message type, a `proto-map` is returned.